Area 5: The United States During Reconstruction (1860s-1870s)

 1. Here are a photo and a line drawing of the so-called Big Tent, when it was located at Benton, Wyoming Territory.
 The tent was a 50-feet by 100-feet canvas saloon, dance hall and brothel that moved west with the end of tracks.
 During the summer of 1868, Benton was the end-of-tracks town for the Union Pacific Railroad as it was built across Wyoming Territory.

 For each image, complete the photo analysis page.
 Download photo analysis page.

 How many women can you count in each of the two images?
 Write a brief essay comparing and contrasting the pictures.
 Use examples from the pictures to defend or explain your answer.

 2. On the Wyoming Newspapers website, read the description of the end-of-tracks town of Benton in the Frontier Index, August 11, 1868.
 The newspaper’s press and type could be moved by rail or wagon, and the paper was published in a succession of end-of-tracks towns along the route of the Union Pacific.
 The passage is part of a longer description of a journey from Laramie west to Green River as the newspaper moved its base of operations and as construction was underway.
 The description of Benton begins on page 1 near the bottom of column 4.

 The Frontier Index reflects Reconstruction-era politics.
 By August 1868, Ulysses S. Grant, a Republican, was running for president; the newspaper strongly opposed him and the policies he stood for.
-In particular, the Index seems to have opposed Republican policies extending the vote and due process of law to the slaves that had recently been freed.
+In particular, the Index seems to have opposed Republican policies extending the vote and due process of law to the enslaved people who recently had been freed.
 The paper's nicknames for Grant include “Horse Useless Grant" and "Ulysses Slaughter Grant."
 Can you find any hints of the newspaper’s attitude towards African-Americans in the description of Benton?
+Use examples from the text to defend or explain your answer.